 Related Post: 6 Keys To A Healthy Relationship

 I see that my relationship with God isn’t always an over-the-top love affair.
 But, sometimes, it’s choosing Him daily through obedience.
 It’s reading His word when I can’t keep my eyes open at night.
 It’s trusting His will and His sovereign goodness even when my situation tells me otherwise.
 When I had this realization, I could finally comprehend what a beautiful love it is.
 A love that is unchanging despite my daily circumstances.
 Is the romance there like it was?
 Not like it was, but I’m okay with that!

 Like my marriage, the time has shown me that love is true, and the Bible tells me that these tired bones will be restored.
 It’s just a season.
 It’s a beautiful season because I know how much I love the Lord without the “date nights and roses.”
 Even without the romance, my faithfulness is unwavering for a God that I want to spend the rest of my life being faithful to.
 A God that is worth my praise, despite my circumstances or feelings.

 A romance for the ages.
 The sweetest love story there could ever be.

 My Prayer For Today

-Father I pray for committed hearts that serve you despite the romanticized feelings.
-God give us perseverance to pursue you and your kingdom daily.
-Let us look beyond on feelings and circumstances to chase after a God who is so worthy of our praise.
-Fix our eyes on your kingdom purposes Father.
-Give us the strength to walk out your will.
+Father, I pray for committed hearts that serve you despite the romanticized feelings.
+God give us the perseverance to pursue you and your kingdom daily.
+Let us look beyond feelings and circumstances to chase after a God who is so worthy of our praise.
+Fix our eyes on your kingdom’s purposes Father.
+Please give us the strength to walk out of your will.
 We know there is no better way to spend our lives.
 It is in your name we pray.